 The internationally renowned sports and entertainment hub has hosted world-class events at MetLife Stadium, including Super Bowl XLVIII, WrestleMania 29, World Cup Soccer, a Papal mass, and concerts by the biggest names in the entertainment industry such as Bruce Springsteen, The Rolling Stones and U2.
 The stadium is home to pro football’s New York Giants and New York Jets.

 The Complex also includes the Meadowlands Racetrack, the site of the prestigious Hambletonian Stakes, which takes place on the first Saturday of every August, and the Meadowlands Arena.
-It is the future home of the American Dream Meadowlands entertainment and shopping destination, which is under construction and scheduled to open in March 2019.
+It is also the home of the American Dream Meadowlands entertainment and shopping destination.

 In addition, the Authority owns the Wildwood Convention Center and holds the land lease for the Monmouth Park Racetrack in Oceanport; Favorites, an off-track wagering facility in Woodbridge; and the Atlantic Health Jets Training Center in Florham Park.

-The NJSEA is also the regional planning and zoning agency for the 30.4-square-mile Hackensack Meadowlands District through its absorption of the former New Jersey Meadowlands Commission (NJMC) in 2015.
+The NJSEA is also the regional planning and zoning agency for the 30.3-square-mile Hackensack Meadowlands District through its absorption of the former New Jersey Meadowlands Commission (NJMC) in 2015.

 The District includes parts of 14 towns in Bergen and Hudson counties.
 The Authority upholds the former NJMC’s three-fold mandate to provide for orderly development of the region, to provide facilities for the sanitary disposal of solid waste, and to protect the delicate balance of nature.